sambarza/cheshire-cat-ai-core/V2_DEV_NOTES.md

 - `StrayCat.__call_` should be an async generator using `yield` to send tokens and notifications.
 Those yielded result are then managed at the transport layer (websocket or http/streaming/sse).
 Cat internals should know absolutely nothing about network protocols.
 - core plugins cannot really save settings in their own path (package is not editable).
 Maybe ship core_plugins in standard plugins folder?
 - core tests should only deal with core (also because plugin install dependencies is mocked!!!)
+- allow plugin settings with conditionals and subpages with `if`, `oneOf`, etc.

 ## Questions